grafana/loki/docs/sources/operations/scalability.md

 In order to run with the Query Scheduler, the frontend needs to be passed the scheduler's address via `-frontend.scheduler-address` and the querier processes needs to be started with `-querier.scheduler-address` set to the same address.
 Both options can also be defined via the [configuration file](../configuration).

-Please note, that it is not valid to start the querier with a configured frontend and scheduler address.
+It is not valid to start the querier with both a configured frontend and a scheduler address.

 The query scheduler process itself can be started via the `-target=query-scheduler` option of the Loki Docker image.
 For instance, `docker run grafana/loki:latest -config.file=/cortex/config/cortex.yaml -target=query-scheduler -server.http-listen-port=8009 -server.grpc-listen-port=9009` starts the query scheduler listening on ports `8009` and `9009`.